bbauska/UC-Davis-JS-Basics/readme.md

   alt="Add an else statement for false." />
 </p>

-<p>I'm going to come down here and add else, which is exectued when false.
+<p>I&apos;m going to come down here and add else, which is exectued when false.
 Therefore,
 console.log states false.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 133. test, inspect console boolean (85) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->